mbalenovic/reddit-clone/journey.md

 - Ben replaced redis with ioredis, but I'll keep connect-redis for now
 - For Redis debugging: redis-cli and run KEYS \*

+#### October 16

+- **2.5h (5:50:46)**:
+- Switched to TypeORM.
+Updating column type could be dangerous.
+Some users state that migrations run DROP/CREATE column instead of MODIFY!
+- DataMapper vs ActiveRecords - DataMapper is a better fit for larger apps

 ### Integration Notes

 - Integrated Apollo Server with Express using [@as-integrations/express5](https://www.npmjs.com/package/@as-integrations/express5).